Mediavine Review: Is it the Best Ad Network to Boost Your Profits?

 It seems like Ezoic has come a long way since I first tried them out.
 They now add a lot of speed optimization options and are always split testing my ad placements.
-For the foreseeable future, I’m sticking with them.
+So for the foreseeable future, I'm sticking with them.

 The constant testing of ad units and ad placement for more income is part of the reason they've done so well.

 I'll update this article again if I ever move NSP4 to Mediavine.